-Think of an example where you would have benefited from having access to a README-file when working with data.
-Describe to your neighbor what you would have wanted such a file to contain.
+Can you think of an example where you would have benefited from having access to a README-file when working with data?
+Describe to the group what you would have wanted such a file to contain.

 Files will become unorganised over time (particularly downloads and/or desktop folders)